XrXr/xrxr.github.io/content/post/strict-aliasing.md

 The relevant part in C99 is [§6.5p7], but in my head it basically boils down to "two value accesses are disjoint when the types are different, except when one of the types is a `char` type".
-Yes, this throws away some subtleties and it's not going to get me into [WG14].
+Yes, many subtleties are out the window and it's not going to get me into [WG14], but I think it's still a useful level of understanding.

 What happens when the optimizer can see that a write is disjoint with respect to a read?
 It can decide to reorder the program and do the read first if it